 4.3.9 notify Yahoo’s Notification Contact of a Personal Data Breach without undue delay, and in any event no later than 24 hours after becoming aware of the Personal Data Breach.
 Vendor shall follow the procedure set out in the Network Security Terms and ensure that any such notification contains the following information (to the extent possible):

-(A) a description of the nature of the breach (including, where possible, the categories and approximate number of data subjects and data records concerned);
+(A) a description of the nature of the breach (including, where possible, the categories and approximate number of Data Subjects and data records concerned);

 (B) the details of a contact point within Vendor’s business where more information concerning the personal data breach can be obtained;

 to the extent that it is not possible to provide the foregoing information at the same time, the initial notification shall contain the information then available and further information shall, as it becomes available, subsequently be provided to Yahoo’s Notification Contact without undue delay.

 (B) the investigation of any Personal Data Breach and the notification to the relevant Supervisory Authority and Data Subjects in respect of such Personal Data Breach;

-(C) the preparation of data protection impact assessments and, where applicable, carrying out consultations with the supervisory authority;
+(C) the preparation of data protection impact assessments and, where applicable, carrying out consultations with the Supervisory Authority;

-4.4 Vendor agrees and warrants that it has no reason to believe that laws applicable to it, including any Applicable EU Law, prevent it from fulfilling the instructions received from Yahoo and its obligations under this DPA and that in the event of a change in law which is likely to have a substantial adverse effect on the warranties and obligations provided by Vendor in this DPA, it will promptly notify in writing the change to Yahoo as soon as it is aware, in which case Yahoo is entitled to suspend the relevant Processing of EU Data and/or Yahoo may terminate the Agreement or part thereof.
+4.4 Vendor agrees and warrants that it has no reason to believe that laws applicable to it, including any Applicable European Law, prevent it from fulfilling the instructions received from Yahoo and its obligations under this DPA and that in the event of a change in law which is likely to have a substantial adverse effect on the warranties and obligations provided by Vendor in this DPA, it will promptly notify in writing the change to Yahoo as soon as it is aware, in which case Yahoo is entitled to suspend the relevant Processing of European Data and/or Yahoo may terminate the Agreement or part thereof.

 5.2.1 disclosures to any Sub-Processor authorized by Yahoo under and in accordance with this DPA; and/or